-28. Five States have become parties to the Biological Weapons Convention since 2017, and over 94 per cent of the world is now bound by its terms.
+28. Seven States have become parties to the Biological Weapons Convention since 2017, and over 94 per cent of the world is now bound by its terms.
 All the permanent members of the Security Council are States parties, as are all the States members of the European Union, all the States of the former Soviet Union, all but one State in Latin America and the Caribbean and the large majority of States in Africa and Asia.
 The number of parties to the Convention continues to grow, which is a significant achievement for a treaty of its age.
-The most recent country to become a State party is South Sudan, which became the 185th State party on 15 February 2023.
+The most recent countries to become States parties are Tuvalu, which became the 186th State party on 28 June 2024, and the Federated States of Micronesia, which became the 187th State Party on 12 July 2024.
+The Comoros is at a very advanced stage in its constitutional process for acceding to the Convention.